 Authentication and Keys

-For the agent password-manager flow, authentication means more than “just an API key.”
+For the agent password-manager flow, authentication still means more than “just an API key.”

 An agent runtime needs: